Volunteers are the heart of Great Pond Mountain Conservation Trust

 Volunteers also staff our Governance, Outreach, Stewardship, Finance and Development committees and serve on our board.

-If you’d like to volunteer with GPMCT, please e-mail firstname.lastname@example.org or call 207 469-6929 and tell us about your interests.
-Then sign up for our e-mail newsletter by using the box on this page (see green button), to get updates on all the latest opportunities!
+If you’d like to volunteer, e-mail [email protected] or call 207 469-6929 and tell us about your interests.

 Forestry – Work with our steward and/or forester on a number of forestry projects, from locating and shearing Christmas trees, to releasing apple trees, to planting chestnut trees to thinning forest stands.